-(However, there is one silver lining: mobile page speed.
-Stripping away some of these ‘heavy’ elements for mobile versions of the site will keep things lightweight, which should translate into fast load times.)
+(There’s a silver lining: mobile page speed.
+Stripping away some of these ‘heavy’ elements for mobile versions of the site will keep things lightweight, which should translate into fast loading times.)

-Wix does have that Twitter account solely dedicated to helping customers.
-But it looks like they’ve put all of their support eggs in Twitter’s basket, because there’s no other live chat feature on their site.
+Wix has a Twitter account solely dedicated to helping customers.
+Unfortunately, it looks like they’ve put all of their support eggs in Twitter’s basket because there’s no other live chat feature on their site.

 When problems like billing and tech glitches occur, they can be harder to solve and often take longer to resolve with emails and support tickets.

 Wix is a for-profit conglomerate after all.
-So here comes their obligatory, annoying big company thing to exploit profit.
+That’s their obligatory, annoying big company thing to exploit profit from.

 Say you want to get five branded email accounts for your small team.
-If you know how to edit MX records, these are typically FREE by the way (assuming you already own the domain name outright).
+If you know how to edit MX records, these are typically FREE (assuming you already own the domain name).